As Seahawks open offseason workout program, uncertainty looms over futures of Russell Wilson and Frank Clark

 In the story that Mathieu was responding to, PFT stated that “Per a league source, the Seahawks think that Wilson would like to play elsewhere, even if he hasn’t and wouldn’t ever say it.
 They also believe that this unspoken dynamic will cause Wilson to drive a harder bargain with them than he would with another team.”

 Wilson set Monday as a deadline to get a new contract since it is the beginning of the offseason workout program.
-Wilson is thought to not want to deal with the distraction of negotiations during any part of the season, and if an agreement is not reached now will wait until after the year to talk again with the Seahawks, though it’s uncertain how set in stone that stance would be.
+Wilson is thought to not want to deal with the distraction of negotiations during any part of the season, and if an agreement is not reached now will wait until after the season to talk again with the Seahawks, though it’s uncertain how set in stone that stance would be.

-But while Wilson set a deadline, the Seahawks don’t necessarily have to abide by it knowing that Wilson is under contract for the 2019 season and can use the franchise tags in 2020 and 2021 for what would be expensive contracts, but deals it could handle reasonably enough, to keep him in place, if needed.
+But while Wilson set a deadline, the Seahawks don’t necessarily have to abide by it, knowing Wilson is under contract for the 2019 season and they can use the franchise tags in 2020 and 2021 for what would be expensive contracts, but deals it could handle reasonably enough, to keep him in place, if needed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.